MNM Fatality – 6/15/25

 Additional Information

-This is the 36th fatality reported in 2023, and the 14th classified as “Machinery.”
+This is the tenth fatality reported in 2025, and the first classified as “Explosives and Breaking Agents.”

 Click here for: Preliminary Report (pdf), Final Report (pdf).